akashadr/Personal-Projects/website-for-python-basics-for-beginners/README.md

   1. Small introduction to programming languages.
   2. What the Python programming language is.
-  3. From where to download Python.
+  3. From where to download Python & how to install.
   4. Python comments.
   5. Data types of Python.
   6. Operators of Python.